openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

        :width: 100%

 #.
 Configure nodes to use a dedicated link for Neutron networking.

-    This step is recommended when using VXLAN/GRE but **mandatory** for VLAN scenarios.

     *   Select the Compute and 6WIND Virtual Accelerator node and configre its interfaces.